ReactForAll/React-Course/Level_5/3. Type Inference/SCRIPT.md

 ```

-Here TypeScript infers that the type of x is a string.
+Here TypeScript infers that the type of x is a string, since it's initialized with a `string` value.

 Now Typescript can also infer the type of Arrays and Objects.
 For instance,